 Type of material (Type 1, Type 2);

-Roll Number/Lot number; and
+Roll number/Lot number; and

 Other declarations required as per law in force.

 7.2 BIS Certification Marking

 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.